autogram-is/crawl-configs/README.md

 ## The crawl list
+- **ethan**: Ethan Marcotte's home page.
+We know it and love it.

-- WIAD: World IA Day.
+- **wiad**: World IA Day.
 Around 3000 pages total, with its blog hanging out on a separate Medium.com account.
-- Schwab:
-- VA:
+- **schwab**: A dozen or two subsites with ~7,0000 crawled pages.
+- **va**: The Veteran's Administration, a government agency with about 200 distinct subdomains, 100k+ crawled HTML pages, and 50k or so downloaded files.
-- ULI: The Urban Land Institute, with piles of local and SIG subsites and high profile magazine site used as a hub.
+- **uli**: The Urban Land Institute, with piles of local and SIG subsites and high profile magazine site used as a hub.
+These settings are copied over from the verrrry old 0.5.0 era custom code we used to do the first crawl.